alf-tool/alf-core/README.md

 * Please report any problem or bug in the issues tracker on github
 * Don't hesitate to fork and send me a pull request for any contribution/idea!

+Alf is distributed under a MIT licence.
+Please let me know if it does not fit your needs and I'll see what I can do!

+### Internals -- Tribute to Sinatra

-Last, but not least, a small tribute to Sinatra.
-Alf's code style is very inspired from what I've found in Sinatra when looking at its internals once.
+Alf's code style is very inspired from what I've found in Sinatra when looking at its internals a few month ago.
 Alf, as Sinatra, is mostly implemented in a single file, lib/alf.rb.
-Everything is there but additional contributions (in lib/alf/...).
+Everything is there except additional contributions (in lib/alf/...).
 You'll need an editor or IDE that supports code folding/unfolding.
 Then, follow the guide:

 1. Fold everything but the Alf module.
-2. Main concepts, first level of abstraction, should fit on one/two screens in height
+2. Main concepts, first level of abstraction, should fit on the screen
 3. Unfold the concept you're interested in, and return to the previous bullet

+### Versioning policy

+Alf respects {http://semver.org/ semantic versioning}, which means that it has a X.Y.Z version number and follows a few rules:

+- The public API is made of both the commandline tool as well as the Lispy dialect and will become stable with version 1.0.0 in a near future.
+- Backward compatible bug fixes will increase Z.
+- New features and enhancements that do not break backward compatibility of the public API will increase the Y number.
+- Non backward compatible changes of the public API will increase the X number.

+All classes and modules but the Alf module itself and the Lispy DSL are part of the private API and may change at any time.
+A best-effort strategy is followed to avoid breaking internals on tiny (Z) version increases.

-Enjoy Alf!
+## Enjoy Alf!

+- No problem dude!